How to Protect Plants from Frost?

 Which plants need protection from frost?

-The hot weather-loving plants like False astar, Blue flax, and Black-eyed Susan, etc but are haters of cold frosty weather.
+The hot weather-loving plants like False astar, Blue flax, and Black-eyed Susan, etc are haters of cold frosty weather.
 The soft new seedlings, tender tiny plants, need the most protection from the frost.
 The spring season is the time to protect the plants from frost.

-Many plants like onions, cabbage, lettuce, carrots, kale, beets, radish, etc. can still survive the frost weather if they are hardy enough and have better adaptability.
 The plants that need protection might just tolerate a little frost, but not much for more than 2 hours.
 Other than the above-written plants, Eggplants, broccoli, peas, beans, corn, and celery are also included.

 How to protect plants from frost?